-As of 18 December, water conditions are mostly frozen,with about 85% ice cover.
-Both Big and Little Salt Marshes are near 90% full and water is being channeled from them to supply a few other areas.
+As of 1 March, water conditions are mostly open,with about 20% ice cover.
+Both Big and Little Salt Marshes are near full and water is being channeled from them to supply a few other areas.
 About half of the areas north of NE 170th Street have water, and North Lake is full.
-Units 10, 11, 28, 29, and 30 have plentiful water.
+Units 28, 29, and 30 have plentiful water.
 There are also pockets of water north of NE 170th 1 mile east of North Lake, as well as along Salt Creek in the northeast portion of the Refuge.
 Unit 40 is dry.

-Hunting opened at Quivira starting September 1, 2013, with hunting allowed for Dove, Snipe, Rail, and Rabbit.
-Teal season ran from September 7-22, and other waterfowl seasons began on October 26.
-Waterfowl use has increased steadily in late summer, with an estimated peak 500,000 ducks and geese using the refuge by November 11.
-Updates will continue to be posted through the link below, so check back regularly.
+Hunting opens at Quivira starting September 1, 2014, with hunting allowed for Dove, Snipe, Rail, and Rabbit.
+Teal season runs in mid-late September, and other waterfowl seasons begin in late October.
+Updates on waterfowl numbers will continue to be posted through the link below (when available), so check back regularly.

 Quivira is open to hunting annually from September 1 through February 28 only in selected areas.
 Within the appropriate season, hunting is allowed for geese, ducks, pheasant, quail, snipe, rail, rabbit and squirrel.
 Quivira has its own special regulations (see link below); otherwise state laws apply for things such as bag limits, permits, etc. Hunting for sandhill crane, deer, and turkey is not allowed.
 Trapping is not permitted at Quivira.
 For a hunting map and specific regulations, click one of the links below or stop by the Visitors Center or one of the many information kiosks located around the Refuge.